 - Cupcakes: I’ve gotten a few questions about turning this cake into cupcakes.
 For about 2 dozen cupcakes, fill the cupcake liners halfway and bake for about 20-22 minutes.
 Same oven temperature.

-- Bundt Cake: You can bake this batter in a 10-12 cup bundt pan, but I find it’s not quite as moist when baked in the bundt shape.
-Bake for 50-65 minutes, give or take.
+- Bundt Cake: You can bake this batter in a 10-12 cup Bundt pan.
+Bake for 60-70 minutes, give or take.
 Use a toothpick to determine doneness.
 Same oven temperature.

 - Layer Cake: I use this recipe to make my banana layer cake.
 If you want to make a 2 layer cake, divide batter between 2 greased 9-inch cake pans, and bake at 350°F (177°C) for 26-30 minutes or until a toothpick inserted in the center comes out clean.